Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 I think we all come from a right-of-center perspective here.

-We want basically a path forward for AI that works for Americans and especially the next generation of Americans.
+And we want basically a path forward for AI that works for Americans and especially the next generation of Americans.

-I think we're concerned like, is this going to work for our kids and grandkids.
+I think we're concerned, like, is this going to work for our kids and grandkids?

 But, and I'm familiar with both of your work, Shane and Joe, and actually really respect the point of view that you guys come from.